nzchris73/aoo-mozilla-en-dict/README.md

 ---

+## Canadian English and the -ise/-ize Question

+Canadian English is probably the most difficult variety to support because it combines features from both British and U.S. English.

+In general, modern Canadian English often aligns with British **-ise** spellings, although both **-ise** and **-ize** can be found depending on the source, publisher, or style guide.

+Similarly, modern British English tends to prefer **-ise** spellings, although **-ize** remains common in some scientific, academic, and Oxford-style publications.

+As a result, the Canadian dictionary may not always accept every **-ize** form that some users expect.

+I am doing my best to balance the different spelling conventions found in contemporary Canadian English.

+Users who prefer **-ize** spellings may wish to use the Oxford English Dictionary **(OED)** variant included in my LibreOffice extension, which follows British spelling conventions while preferring **-ize** endings.

+---

 ## Suggesting Words and Corrections

 Please verify the wordlist (`.txt` file) within the latest dictionary release before submitting suggestions.